 Our dry, shallow soil mix provides color from early May into October and attracts many kinds of wildlife.
+Sow in areas with thin soil and plenty of sunshine.
 It consists nearly entirely of perennials with a few annuals or biennials that will provide some color while the perennials get established.
 This mix should be sown in late fall or winter--early February at the latest.
-Seed sown after February won't get the cold moist treatment (stratification) that it needs in order to germinate.
+Seed sown after February may not get the cold moist treatment (stratification) that it needs in order to germinate.

-A 3-gram packet covers about 20 square feet.
+A seed packet covers about 25 square feet.